logo

 In a lot of individuals with personality disorders, the urge to indulge in substance abuse is high.
 Personality disorders cause a lot of anguish for the individual with the disease and to those close to the person.
 In attempts to escape the negative cycles, the disease causes many people to use alcohol or other drugs to relieve the pain.

-In some cases, the other symptoms may cause the first tendency which soon becomes a habit.
+Sometimes, the other symptoms may cause the first tendency, which soon becomes a habit.
 Other times, substance abuse may be responsible for the onset of the condition.
-Whichever may be the case, such individuals are at high risk of becoming addicts if left unchecked, which only exacerbate the intensity of problems.
+Whichever may be the case, such individuals are at high risk of becoming addicts if left unchecked, which only exacerbates the intensity of problems.
 Depression is a common occurrence for people with personality disorders and is even more frequent for folks who self-medicate.
-Alcohol and many other substances are depressants and act as another factor restricting the person from experiencing a healthy range of motions.
+Alcohol and many other substances are depressants and act as another factor restricting the person from experiencing a healthy range of motion.

 motivation Personality Disorder